 Choosing an adoption agency

 We began by approaching our local authority and CCS Adoption.
 This was enlightening as it showed that different organisations had quite different approaches.
 The local authority made it very clear that it was not their job to find children for families.
 Rightly, their focus was on finding the right families for the children in their care who were waiting for adoption.
 Because CCS is an independent agency and they have no children of their own to place, their focus is very much on finding the right children for those who apply through them.
 Our social worker would be there purely to support us, with no hidden agendas.
 We found that CCS seemed to be a lot more upfront about the realities of adoption and offered much better post-adoption support.
 So, having made our choice, we set out to apply to adopt.

 The application process

-I think I was probably more worried about the application process than about adopting itself!
+I think I was probably more worried about the application process than about adoption itself!
 I knew it would be very detailed and worried that it might be overly intrusive.
 I also wondered whether it would just be us who were questioned or whether it might affect other family members.
-However I needn’t have worried.
+However, I needn’t have worried.
 The process was very thorough and we were often asked about things that we had never even thought about, let alone discussed.
 But we did find this very healthy for us as a couple.
 It was also a good dry run for all those things you have to work through as parents.

 Our social worker quickly realised that I was quite nervous and asked if I would find it helpful to know in advance what we would be discussing the next time we met.
 This made a big difference for me and I began to realise that this was a partnership, not the social workers trying to catch us out.
 The aim of this process was not just to assess whether we were suitable to adopt, but also to really get to know us, and to find exactly the right child for us.